jiben22/erasmus-sds/README.md

   - Helps the team
   - Helps to remove problems of the team

-- Sofia & Benjamin: Developers
+- Arthur & Benjamin: Developers
   - Create plan for the sprint
   - Assure that the increment meets the Definition of Done
   - Adapt the plan